Spend for Profit, Discount for Profit, Cut back or Train for Profit?

 If customers are unhappy then probably the staff are too

-While we are quoting one of last century’s great business entrepeneurs, why not think about a quotation from one of our recent successful company founders.
+While we are quoting one of last century’s great business entrepreneurs, why not think about a quotation from one of our recent successful company founders.

 “Your most unhappy customers are your greatest source of learning”

-Engaging with customers is a first step in staff engagement.
+Engaging with customers is the first step in staff engagement.